jessodri/passerby/README.md

 ## The Problem

 People often want to buy items that require travelling/pick-up.
 This can be difficult if the buyer does not have a car and/or time to go get the item.

+Some examples include items on Gumtree - it might be a great deal but it could be anywhere!

+Or perhaps purchasing an item from a Ikea or another large department store.
+They often charge expensive delivery fees.

 This results in the person either having to pay expensive delivery fees or buy the item for a higher price somewhere else.

 ## The Solution

 This arrangement benefits both parties as the person receiving the item does not have to travel to pick-up or pay expensive postage.

 The person delivering the item will earn a little extra money but not have to go out of their way.

 ## Financial Aspect